cfranklin11/pocklit/README.md

 # pocklit
-Mobile Education App for #SpaceApps 2016
+Back-End for Mobile Education App for #SpaceApps 2016